-This easy to moderate 1.6km returnwalk takes you to Little Mertens Falls.
-There are stunning views of the plateau from the top of the falls and you can enjoy a swim below the falls.
+This easy to moderate 1.6km return walk takes you to Little Mertens Falls.
+There are stunning views of the plates. falls and you can enjoy a swim below the falls.
 Allow 15 minutes each way, or you can continue on to Mitchell Falls.
 Punamii-unpuu/Mitchell Falls 8.6km - 5 hours return - Class 5